 5. Anji Chooses to Focus on His Personal Life

 For now, Anji chooses to focus on personal matters such as his work and personal life.
-He feels he is not ready to get involved again in the turmoil regarding royalties, which he believes is becoming increasingly complex.
+He feels he is not ready to get involved again in the turmoil over royalties, which he believes is becoming increasingly complex.

-6. Legal Steps Are Just Fine to Take
+6. Legal Steps Are Valid to Take

 7. Why are royalties from music streaming platforms often perceived as low for musicians?